concurp1-1920/concurp1-1920.github.io/TPs/BankJava.md

 title: Concurrent Programming 1
 ---

-# TP 3 : The Swiss Bank
+# TP 4 : The Swiss Bank Java

 Nowadays, some inhabitants of Switzerland are all sharing a unique bank account.
 Each person can make payments and withdrawals.
 The current balance is the sum of